 - Click "cancel" on the pop-up window that asks for your ToonGuard code.

 - Log in again.

 - A new code should be sent to your email address.

 NOTE: Yahoo, Outlook, Hotmail, Live, and AOL email services may have trouble receiving your ToonGuard code in a timely manner.
 You may need to request an email change to a different email provider (such as Gmail) if this is the case.

 Can you delete my account?

-Unfortunately, for safety reasons, we do not delete accounts upon request.
-If you wish to stop playing, you can simply stop logging into your account.
+For those in other areas of the world, you can simply stop logging into your account.
 Your account will remain active in case you decide to return one day, and we won't email you at all unless somebody tries to log into your account.
 This is a feature of ToonGuard, a security feature that protects your account from unwelcome visitors!